DavideLissoni/introsde-2016-assignment-2/README.md

 **Additional notes:**

-Extra request #10, Request #11 and Request #12 has not been implemented since both the servers don't provide these requests.
+Extra requests #10, Request #11 and Request #12 has not been implemented since both the servers doesn't provide these requests.

 The xml and json body of the requests and the parsing of the responses have been implemented according to Daniele Dellagiacoma's server.

 ##Server structure (IntrosdeDavideLissoniAssignment):